Phobetor/allegro-php/docs/Api/CompatibilityListApi.md

     $config
 );
 $type = CAR; // string | Type of compatible products.
 You can find available types in the response for the GET <a href=\"/documentation/#tag/Compatibility-List/paths/~1sale~1compatibility-list~1supported-categories/get\">supported-categories</a> resource.
 You can use value provided in `itemsType`, for categories where `inputType=ID`.
-$if_modified_since = Mon, 01 Dec 2018 10:00:00 GMT; // string | Date of last data modification.
+$if_modified_since = Sat, 01 Dec 2018 10:00:00 GMT; // string | Date of last data modification.
 If data has been modified after specified date, full set of data is returned.
 If header is not specified, full set of data is returned.
 Date has to be provided in HTTP-date format.
 $limit = 200; // int | The limit of returned items.
 $offset = 0; // int | The offset of returned items.